simonscmap/CMAP_docs/catalog/datasets/Altimetry_REP.rst

 How to Acknowledge
 ******************

-E.U.
+Data was provided by: E.U.
 Copernicus Marine Service Information

 Version History
 ***************